philbowles/h4plugins/docs/generix.md

 :gem: Essential background for deploying/updating binaries **O**ver-**T**he-**A**ir (OTA) including how to write a binary for use when [Running a remote update server](rusrv.md)

+Users may also find this Youtube video helpful, look for the red label "Expert" series [1.
+Running a remote update server on Nide-RED](https://youtu.be/zNjafa-4QEw) helpful

 ---

 # Contents